-Children with a statement of Special Educational Need or with an Education, Health and Care (EHC) plan where the school is named on the statement or plan, have automatic admission to the school and are not subject to the usual admissions protocols.
+Children with an Education, Health and Care (EHC) plan where the school is named on the plan, have automatic admission to the school and are not subject to the usual admissions protocols.

 1. Notes on terms used in the criteria: